victoriav3/steak-timer/README.md

+# desktop app workshop
-# created for IEEE University of Westminster student branch workshop
+### created for IEEE University of Westminster student branch workshop

 resource for workshop on creating a simple desktop app based off of nashgallery